NASA-Planetary-Science/sbpy/docs/index.rst

 refer to the :doc:`about` page; the :doc:`status` page provides an overview on the implementation status of all modules and functions.

-The development of `sbpy` is expected to conclude with version 1.0 in 2024.
+The initial development of `sbpy` is expected to conclude with version 1.0 in 2025.

 **************